saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ## 3.03 Request Component
 Duration: 0:04:00

+In this lesson you will learn to add a GET request component in a test.

+### Types of Requests

 A **Request** component is the foundation for creating a new test in API Fortress.
 Whether you wish to test a chain of multiple requests, or a single request, the request component is where your test should begin.
 The available request components are:

 * GET